pliam1105/Rover-Hand/README.md

 # Rover-Hand
-An autonomous vehicle that can detect and follow an object, and then catch it using a robotic hand.
+An autonomous robot that can detect and follow an object, and then catch it using a robotic hand.